Therapy for Anxiety

 Is your anxiety impacting your ability to do your job, enjoy free time, or sleep through the night?

-Do you often feel nervous, anxious, or on edge?
+Get therapy for anxiety, Do you often feel nervous, anxious, or on edge?
 Perhaps you are having a hard time relaxing or falling asleep?
 Life isn’t easy when you are struggling with anxiety and self-doubt.
 You often worry you might ask dumb questions or make a costly mistake.
 When you struggle with anxiety, your workday feels like it is filled with ambiguous situations.
 Should you troubleshoot the issue yourself or burden people with your questions?
 Some days it feels like everyone else has it all figured out.

 There are days when you feel like you are barely keeping your head above water.
 Other times you may feel afraid that something awful is going to happen if something doesn’t change soon.
 You want to do well every day and don’t want to let people down.
 It seems to be getting harder and harder to keep up.
 Perhaps you lay awake at night, tossing and turning because you can’t unwind and you can’t seem to turn off your brain.
 You feel exhausted, depleted, and don’t know how to feel better.
 You want to feel better about yourself, your work, your relationships, and remember what it’s like to have and enjoy FREE TIME.